-Associate Vice Provost for Educational Innovation and Learning Analytics, Director, Eberly Center for Teaching Excellence & Educational Innovation, Co-coordinator of The Simon Initiative, Professor of Psychology (Teaching)
+Vice Provost for Teaching and Learning Innovation, Professor of Psychology (Teaching)

 Areas of Expertise

 In my research, I have studied how learning works (mostly in college-level courses) and how different interventions can improve it.
 I have done this in several disciplines, including physics, matrix algebra, programming, statistics, and engineering.
 I use various methodologies in my work, including computational modeling, protocol analysis, laboratory experiments, and classroom studies.
 As a result, I have developed several innovative, educational technologies to promote student learning and metacognition, including StatTutor (an intelligent tutoring system for statistics) and the Learning Dashboard (a learning analytics system that promotes adaptive teaching and learning in online instruction).

 Besides my appointment in the Psychology Department, I am Vice Provost for Teaching and Learning Innovation.
 In that role, I oversee CMU’s Eberly Center (a team of team of teaching consultants, learning designers, data scientists, and technologists to help instructors create meaningful and demonstrably effective educational experiences) and lead other strategic educational initiatives for the university.
 Most recently, I launched a new online education unit that partners with academic units to design, develop, and maintain new online graduate and professional education programs.
 Combining my educational research and administration work, I co-authored the book How Learning Works (now in its second edition), that distills the research on how students learn into a set of fundamental principles that instructors can use to guide their teaching.